Student Outcomes for The Clarke Compass

 Students will demonstrate an ability to engage in a process of spiritual growth in a dialogue which includes the Catholic tradition.

 Students will demonstrate and articulate appropriate communication of thoughts and ideas in a variety of contexts.

-Demonstrate thinking skills informed by experience, knowledge, insight, and reflection.
+Students will demonstrate critical and creative thinking skills informed by knowledge, experience, and reflection.

 Students will develop a depth and breadth of knowledge integrated across the curriculum and experiences.

 - Global Awareness and Social Responsibility